isayev/ASE_ANI/README.md

 ### Works only under linux

-This is a prototype interface for ANI-1 neural net potential for The Atomic Simulation Environment (ASE)
+This is a prototype interface for ANI-1 neural net potential for The Atomic Simulation Environment (ASE) Current ANI-1.1 potential implements CHNO elements and experimental supprot for S and F.

 ##REQUIREMENTS:
 * Python 3.5 (we recommend [Anaconda](https://www.continuum.io/downloads) distribution)